sjmudd/mysql_defaults_file/README.md

 to simplify the connectivity and have been split off from it as they may be useful for other programs that connect to MySQL.

+The code has been extended to handle quoted passwords, removing whitespace and quotes if found.
+Quoting with single or double quotes is permitted.

 ### Usage

 Usage: